datacarpentry/wrangling-genomics/_episodes/02-variant_calling.md

 ### Step 1: Calculate the read coverage of positions in the genome

 Do the first pass on variant calling by counting read coverage with [bcftools](https://samtools.github.io/bcftools/bcftools.html).
 We will use the command `mpileup`.
-The flag `-g` tells samtools to generate a bcf format output file, `-o` specifies where to write the output file, and `-f` flags the path to the reference genome:
+The flag `-O b` tells samtools to generate a bcf format output file, `-o` specifies where to write the output file, and `-f` flags the path to the reference genome:

 ~~~
-$ bcftools mpileup -O b -o results/bcf/SRR097977_raw.bcf \
+$ bcftools mpileup -O b -o results/bcf/SRR2584863_raw.bcf \
--f data/ref_genome/ecoli_rel606.fasta results/bam/SRR097977.aligned.sorted.bam
+-f data/ref_genome/ecoli_rel606.fasta results/bam/SRR2584863.aligned.sorted.bam
 ~~~
 {: .bash}

 ~~~
-PASTE OUTPUT
+[mpileup] 1 samples in 1 input files
 ~~~
 {: .output}